emilemathieu/GaussianProcessBandits/README.md

 Trafic data has been gathered by scheduling as a cronjob the python script ```data/traffic/traffic_scraper_san_diego2.py```.

 ## Code
-All project is written in Matlab/Octave (it has not been tested with Octave, even if it should be compatible).
+All project is written in Matlab/Octave (it has not been tested with Octave, but it should be compatible).

 To run experiments on synthetic data, run the script ```main_synthetic.m```